coglescode/ecollege/README.md

 # Additional Information #
 ## Inside readme_assets ##
-This folder holds the images used for this readme
+This folder holds the images used for this readme.
+__To access the admin site you need to create a superuser.__

 ## Requirements.txt ##
 In the requirements.txt file you will find the two python packages needed to run this project.